-The Difference Between Alaska State Prisons and County Jails
+Alaska State Prisons and County Jails: Understanding the Difference

 There are a total of 27 Alaska state prisons and county jails.
-The largest prison in the state is the Goose creek correctional center, which can hold up to 1,536 inmates.
-The primary difference between state prisons and county jails are their capacity and the offenses of the inmates kept in them.
+The largest prison in the state is the Goose Creek Correctional Center, which can hold up to 1,536 inmates.
+The primary difference between state prisons and county jails is their capacity and the offenses of the inmates kept in them.
 State prisons hold individuals serving a prescribed sentence, but county jails often serve as short-term housing for offenders who have been arrested in the act of a crime or on suspicion of criminal activity.
 The Anchorage correctional complex is the second-largest prison, with a capacity of 850 inmates.
 The average daily population of all state prisons and county jails in Alaska is 2,000 inmates.

 Several programs and services are available to inmates in Alaska state prisons and county jails.
 These include academic and vocational programs, drug and alcohol treatment, faith-based programs, and work release programs.
 There is also a reentry program for prisoners who are nearing the end of their sentence.
 This program helps prisoners transition back into society and provides them with resources such as job placement assistance and housing assistance.